o-gent/uas-nyx/README.md

-# UAS image recognition for Surrey team Peryton 2021
+# Nyx, UAS Surrey team Peryton 2021

+Named Nyx, the partner and sister of Erebus (our first aircraft) as well as the mother of Aether (our second aircraft)

+Nyx co-ordinates the whole mission and the image recognition

 - If you want to change code, make another branch and create a merge request so I can review the changes

-See erebus/main.py for the entry point into the program
+See nyx/main.py for the entry point into the program